 - In the season five episode "The Performer," several goth girls are murdered, and the team believes the killer may be a singer who caters to a largely goth crowd.
 It's actually his completely non-goth manager, aided by a schizophrenic goth fan.

-- A suspicious goth was featured in "Risky Business", and his had good reason to be an Emo Teen His chainlink choker was to hide the fact that he was constantly strangled to unconsciousness by his sadistic, Munchhausen-by-proxy/paramedic dad, who also killed his mom.
+- A suspicious goth was featured in "Risky Business," and he had good reason to be an Emo Teen His chainlink choker was to hide the fact that he was constantly strangled to unconsciousness by his sadistic, Munchhausen-by-proxy/paramedic dad, who also killed his mom.

 - Ellie Nash (until season 5), Ashley Kerwin (in season 2 only), Jane Vaughn, and Eli Goldsworthy from Degrassi.

-- One of episodes of the Polish pseudo-docu-soap Tough Matters portrayed a family of Goths as a death-obsessed vampire wannabes, that dressed in typical gothic fashion only for their amusement.
+- One of the episodes of the Polish pseudo-docu-soap Tough Matters portrayed a family of goths as death-obsessed vampire wannabes that dressed in typical gothic fashion only for their amusement.

 - Victorious has Jade West.

 - Alex experiments with a goth-influenced look under the brief influence of a goth friend in the fourth-season Modern Family episode "Snip."

 - Wizards of Waverly Place: Justin's first girlfriend, Miranda.
 Although, aside from the clothing, she seems relatively un-gothic.

 - The Addams Family: Morticia and Wednesday were Goth before the scene existed.
 The whole concept of the show, to contemporary viewers, is a comedy about a family of bohemian arty goths in stereotypical white-picket-fence suburbia (although Fester is more of a rivethead).